Exploration of trivial and non-trivial electronic phases and of collinear and non-collinear magnetic phases in low-spin d$^5$ perovskites: DFT+ +SOC Electronic Structure

 The 4$d$ pervoskites SrRhO$_3$, LaRuO$_3$ and YRuO$_3$ and the $5d$ perovskites are reported to be having LS $d^5$ electonic configuration and all of them undergo GdFeO$_3$-type distortion of varied order.
 Their electronic and magnetic phases can be mapped to the phase diagram of Fig. \ref{bulk_phase}.
-The compounds SrRhO$_3$ \cite{Singh2003} and LaRuO$_3$ \cite{KOBAYASHI1994}, with weak SOC and moderate correlation exhibits FM ground state and can be placed in the region (0.2 $\leq$ $\lambda$/$\lambda_0$ $\leq$ 0.4, 1 $\leq$ $U$ $\leq$ 2 eV).
-The compound YRuO$_3$ \cite{Ji2020} exhibits CAFI phase and lies in (0.6 $\leq$ $\lambda$/$\lambda_0$ $\leq$ 0.8, 3 $\leq$ $U$ $\leq$ 4 eV) zone.
-Like SrIrO$_3$, CaIrO$_3$ \cite{Fujioka2019} stabilizes in paramagnetic DSM phase and lies in (0.8 $\leq$ $\lambda$/$\lambda_0$ $\leq$ 1, 0 $\leq$ $U$ $\leq$ 0.5 eV) zone of the phase diagram.
+The compounds SrRhO$_3$ \cite{Singh2003} and LaRuO$_3$ \cite{KOBAYASHI1994}, with weak SOC and moderate correlation exhibits FM ground state and can be placed in the region (0.2 $\leq$ $\lambda$/$\lambda_0$ $\leq$ 0.4, 1 $\leq$ $U_{eff}$ $\leq$ 2 eV).
+The compound YRuO$_3$ \cite{Ji2020} exhibits CAFI phase and lies in (0.6 $\leq$ $\lambda$/$\lambda_0$ $\leq$ 0.8, 3 $\leq$ $U_{eff}$ $\leq$ 4 eV) zone.
+Like SrIrO$_3$, CaIrO$_3$ \cite{Fujioka2019} stabilizes in nonmagnetic DSM phase and lies in (0.8 $\leq$ $\lambda$/$\lambda_0$ $\leq$ 1, 0 $\leq$ $U_{eff}$ $\leq$ 0.5 eV) zone of the phase diagram.
+In Appendix C, we have compared the phase diagrams of SrIrO$_3$ and CaIrO$_3$ (see Fig. 11) to demonstrate the generality of the electronic structure evolving out of competition between electron-electron correlation and SOC.